MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 ## Table of Content

 1. Humble Intro to Transcations.
-   1.1 Transcation Nature
+   - 1.1 Transcation Nature
-   1.2 Transction properties
+   - 1.2 Transction properties
 2. Controlling Transactions
-   2.1 Rolling back
+   - 2.1 Rolling back
-   2.2 Savepoints
+   - 2.2 Savepoints
-   2.3 Tracing Nested Transactions with @@TRANCOUNT
+   - 2.3 Tracing Nested Transactions with @@TRANCOUNT
 3. Handling Erros in Transactions
+   - 3.1 spotting errors
+   - 3.2 control the flow of transaction

 ## Transactions in SQL Server

-**Transaction**: _atomic_ unit of work that might include multiple activities that **query** and **modify** data, A one or more statements, all or none of the statment are executed.
+**Transaction**: are _atomic_ unit of work that might include multiple activities that **query** and **modify** data, A one or more statements, all or none of the statment are executed.

 Imagine we have a bank account database, we need to transfer $100 from account A to  account B the procedure as came to your mind is

 1. Subtract 100 from A
 2. Add those 100 to B

 so the operation here needs to be done as all statement , or not

 **Genreal Statement**